Civilian Joint Task Force: Controversies

-Some efforts like the training given by agencies like United Nations Development Programme about human rights and better function in civilian life, trying to reduce the cases abuses.
+Some efforts like the training given by agencies like United Nations Development Programme about human rights and better function in civilian life, try to reduce the cases abuses.

 Impact

 The CJTF has been instrumental in supporting military operations and providing security in areas affected by insurgency.
 Its local knowledge and commitment have helped in reducing the impact of Boko Haram's attacks and stabilizing affected communities.
 The task force's efforts have also contributed to the broader goal of restoring peace and security in northeastern Nigeria.